Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This one is simple.
 I found Babbel to offer more flexibility than Duolingo.
 For one, with Babbel, you can jump around from level to level, or course to course.
 You’re not forced to follow a strict progression.

-By contrast with Duolingo, they dictate your learning path.
+Duolingo, on the other hand, dictates your learning path.
 New learning units only become active once you’ve completed the previous one or you’re able to “test out” of it early.

-Another example is that within Babbel’s review sessions, they give you the choice of how you want to review.
-You can choose between flashcards, listening, speaking or writing, which I loved.
+Another example is that Babbel’s review sessions let you choose how you want to review.
+You can opt for flashcards, listening, speaking or writing, which I loved.

 So if you feel you’re weak in any particular aspect, you can hammer practice exercises until you see some improvement.
-With Duolingo, their lessons, review sessions and progress quizzes don’t offer that sort of flexibility.
+You can also opt to engage with the language in a fresh way by jumping into the Babbel magazine, videos, audio lessons, or podcast whenever you want to take a break from the typical lessons while still making progress.
+Duolingo’s lessons, review sessions, and progress quizzes don’t offer that sort of flexibility.

 Let’s start by diving into what the Duolingo lessons are like.
-And to be honest, similar to Babbel, they are very short as well.
+And to be honest, similar to Babbel, they are very short.
 In fact, they move even quicker.

 Each Duolingo lesson is only about 5 to 10 minutes long.
-Like Babbel, the Duolingo lessons are made up of a dozen or so quick-hit, interactive drills and exercises that include listening drills, fill-in-the-blank exercises, matching pairs, verbal practice, writing full sentences, and completing mock conversations.
+Like Babbel, the Duolingo lessons are made up of a dozen or so quick-hit, interactive exercises that include listening drills, fill-in-the-blanks, matching pairs, verbal practice, writing full sentences, and completing mock conversations.

 So all in all, Duolingo and Babbel are very similar in how they deliver their lessons.
 Both companies rely on short, interactive exercises that span reading, writing, speaking and listening.

-I’m a big fan of how Babbel and Duolingo throw the same content at you in a variety of different ways, all within a short time frame.
-I think this helps keep you engaged and attentive to what’s happening, as opposed to being a passive learner.
+I’m a big fan of how Babbel and Duolingo throw the same content at you in a variety of ways, all within a short time frame.
+I think this helps keep you engaged and attentive to what’s happening, rather than being a passive learner.

 I also think it’s great for busy professionals or parents who maybe don’t have an hour every day to dedicate to learning a new language.